2020 Eurovision Song Contest 2021 2022 →

 - Luxembourg – In July 2020, RTL Télé Lëtzebuerg confirmed that Luxembourg would not participate in the 2021 contest, stating that they have no “focus on entertainment and music shows” and that participating in the contest “would put the broadcaster under a financial strain”.

-- Slovakia – In July 2020, a spokesperson from Radio and Television of Slovakia stated that the broadcaster was unlikely to participate in the contest.
+- Slovakia – In July 2020, a spokesperson from Radio and Television of Slovakia (RTVS) stated that the broadcaster was unlikely to participate in the contest.
+RTVS confirmed their non-participation in August 2020.

-- Turkey – In May 2020, Faruk Kaymakci, Turkish Deputy Minister of Foreign Affairs & Director for EU Affairs, stated that he hoped to see his country at the Eurovision Song Contest.
+- Turkey – In May 2020, Faruk Kaymakcı, Turkish Deputy Minister of Foreign Affairs & Director for EU Affairs, stated that he hoped to see Turkey returning to the contest.
+However, Turkey was not included on the final list of participating countries for the 2021 contest.
+Turkey last took part in 2012.

 Associate EBU members.